Fryxell Award for Interdisciplinary Research for 2023 (Deadline extended to March 4.)

 The Fryxell Award is presented in recognition for interdisciplinary excellence of a scientist who need not be an archaeologist, but whose research has contributed significantly to American archaeology.
 The award is made possible through the generosity of the family of the late Roald Fryxell, a geologist whose career exemplified the crucial role of multidisciplinary cooperation in archaeology.
 The award cycles through zoological sciences, botanical sciences, earth sciences, physical sciences, and general interdisciplinary studies.
-The Fryxell Award for 2021 will be presented in the ZOOLOGY category.
-The Chair for this award will be Elizabeth Reitz.
+The Fryxell Award for 2023 will be presented in the EARTH SCIENCES category.
+The Chair for this award will be Vance Holliday.

 Who Is Eligible to Submit Nominations or Apply for the Award